 Canada and Qatar have enjoyed uninterrupted diplomatic relations since 1974.
 In Qatar, Canada is represented by the Embassy of Canada to the State of Qatar in Doha, where Canada also maintains the Visa Application Centre.
 In Canada, Qatar is represented by the Embassy of the State of Qatar in Ottawa.
 Qatar opened its embassy in Canada in 2011 while Canada’s embassy in Qatar opened in 2012.

 More than 9,000 Canadian expatriates live and prosper in Qatar, working within Canadian and Qatari companies and institutions.
 This dynamic expatriate community is very active in Qatar and helps to advance our mutual interests.
 Qatar Airways offers four direct flights per week between Montréal and Doha.
+Since December 2020, Air Canada operates 3 direct flights per week between Toronto and Doha.

 Trade and investment agreements